openucx/ucc/docs/doxygen/collectives.md

 **Invocation semantics**: The ucc\_collective\_init routine is a non-blocking collective operation to initialize the buffers, operation type, reduction type, and other information required for the collective operation.
 All participants of the team should call the initialize operation.
-The routine returns once the participants enter the collective initialize operation.
 The collective operation is invoked using a ucc\_collective\_post operation. ucc\_collective\_init\_and\_post operation initializes as well as post the collective operation.